Independent guide. Not affiliated with DVSA, GOV.UK, or any garage. Always confirm costs with your testing centre.

 What is the maximum MOT fee?

-The DVSA sets maximum fees by vehicle type: £54.85 for cars, £29.65 for motorcycles, £58.60 for larger vans, and £37.80 for motor caravans.
+The DVSA sets maximum fees by vehicle type: £54.85 for cars and motor caravans, £29.65 for motorcycles, and £58.60 for larger vans (3,000-3,500kg).
 Garages can charge less but never more.

 Can I get a free MOT retest?